Protecting the future with the UN's 17 SDGs

 How we take them into account

-As the analysis of the SDGs is particularly complex, we have extracted a list of simplified, easier-to-read impact areas that cover all aspects marked out by the UN in the 2030 sustainability pathway.
+Because the analysis of the SDGs is particularly complex, we have extracted a list of simplified, easier-to-read impact areas that address all aspects marked by the UN on the 2030 sustainability pathway.

-We then checked for evidence in the management processes of Society and developed objective rankings of 'ESG intensity'.
+We then checked for feedback in the management processes of Society and developed objective rankings of "ESG intensity."

-Here are the selected themes and their relation to the 17 UN SDGs.
+Here are the selected themes and how they relate to the UN''s 17 SDGs.

 Environmental aspects